elshiekh-ahmed/elshiekh-ahmed.github.io/README.md

 The end result we are hoping for is a model that when asked for the outcome of a soccer match would seem like a very well informed sports analyst.

 Possible pitfalls we see in our model is low or inaccurate classification.

+## Discussion
+We used the European Soccer Database and filtered out the teams that did not belong to England, France, Italy, Spain, or Germany.
+We created 2 models, a simple feedforward neural network that only considers the goals scored by both teams and a more complex model that factors in home win percentage, face-to-face history, and player stats.
+It should be noted that player stats are often not a good measure for predicting the outcome.
+Roland Shum in Neural Networks Football Result Prediction points out that player morale, a stat that cannot be measured, often plays a role in determining how a player does in a given match.
+Our comparison will focus on the accuracy of these models to those of other models built.
+Running the simple model produces an accuracy of ~55%.
+Compared to our related works our results were significantly worse.
+We yielded an accuracy of below 60% for our validation dataset while many optimized models in the field can consistently predict with above 70% accuracy.
+We are intending on using a classification model architecture and building different combinations of features for further experiments.

 ## Works Cited